-HEARD is the chair of RIATT-ESA’s (Regional Inter-agency Task Team on Children and AIDS in Eastern and Southern Africa) Social Protection Working Group.
+HEARD is the chair of the Regional Inter-agency Task Team on Children and AIDS in Eastern and Southern Africa -RIATT-ESA's Social Protection (SP) Working Group.
 The SP group has been active globally on generating knowledge on children sensitive social protection approaches and increasing the visibility of the plight of children (via webinars and academic and policy meetings).
 In 2016, the SPWG produced a report and paper on children and HIV forms of social protection and hosted a regional webinar on challenges associated with the implementation of children sensitive SP programmes.

 Salamander aims to protect, promote and enhance the health and rights of people particularly, but not exclusively, marginalised by societies worldwide as a result of their gender, HIV status or sexual and reproductive health.
 Salamander seeks to promote sexual and reproductive health with HIV prevention, care and support, within a holistic, gender-based human rights framework.
 As of 2015, Salamander Trust is involved in research projects, Stepping Stones and Creating Futures – Randomised Control Trial and Developing a Framework to address the inter-linkages between Gender Based Violence and HIV.

-The South African Medical Research Council (SAMRC) aims to promote the improvement of the health and the quality of life of the population of our country through research, development and technology transfer.
+The SAMRC aims to promote the improvement of the health and the quality of life of the population of our country through research, development and technology transfer.
 The scope of the SAMRC’s research includes basic laboratory investigations, clinical research and public health studies.
 Research at the SAMRC focuses on the ten highest causes of death in South Africa and includes TB, HIV, chronic diseases, alcohol and drug abuse, and women’s health.

 Stellenbosch University is one of the top research universities in South Africa with 10 faculties over 4 campuses.
 A diverse and welcoming campus community assists SU in expanding its knowledge base, strengthening its status as a leading institution, and remaining an active role player in building a democratic South Africa.
 It also ensures that the University delivers critical and active graduates, well able to take their place in a multicultural civil society.
 As of 2015, Stellenbosch University is involved in research projects, Development of a parenting intervention to promote effective parenting practices in South Africa and A baseline assessment of the prevalence and determinants of postpartum depression amongst women with young infants in Durban, South Africa.